 3. Digital twins and IIoT will enable product customization

 A digital twin is a virtual representation of a product or equipment that is even more effective than a real-world model.
 Coupled with data from Industrial Internet of Things (IIoT) sensors, digital twins enable manufacturers to predict product efficiency, test equipment performance, and monitor maintenance processes.
 The analytics derived from IIoT can be leveraged while planning for asset management, design, and production.
-Digital twins will also enable customization of products, which will empower manufacturers to meet customer demands without exorbitant cost implications.
+Digital twins will also enable the customization of products, empowering manufacturers to meet customer demands without exorbitant cost implications.

 4. Cybersecurity will become imperative

-Adoption of disruptive digital solutions, particularly IIoT, has led to increased connectivity, in order to facilitate seamless data transfers between remote networks.
-This has led to a host of cybersecurity issues, that raise security concerns for implementing disruptive technologies and transformative solutions.
+The adoption of disruptive digital solutions, particularly IIoT, has led to increased connectivity to facilitate seamless data transfers between remote networks.
+This has led to a host of cybersecurity issues that raise security concerns for implementing disruptive technologies and transformative solutions.
 Manufacturers will need to focus on creating company-wide cybersecurity strategies to protect themselves from the risk of threats, forgery attempts, and security breaches.
 Therefore, the coming year will see manufacturers allocate special budgets for implementing solutions related to security, compliance, and training.

 5. Edge computing will enable faster connectivity